 It wasn’t always a holiday

-Here in the holiday season of this crazy year of 2020, The Legal Genealogist is trying to hang on to as many holiday traditions as possible.
-Which, given the pandemic and travel limits and the like, isn’t all that much.
+Here in the holiday season or 2021 — another crazy pandemic-impacted year, The Legal Genealogist is trying again to hang on to as many holiday traditions as possible.
+Which, given the latest surge in the latest two variants, isn’t all that much.

 But at least I can keep this one — posing this question to readers in a reprise of years past: